canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 The next two sections will explain these lines.

-### Defining properties on the ViewModel
+### Defining properties

-Every time a component’s custom element is used, a new instance of the component’s `ViewModel` is created.
+Each time a custom element is created, each property listed in `define` will be defined on the instance.

-We’ve added a `title` [can-define.types.propDefinition#GETTER getter] to our `ViewModel`, which returns the string `"Today’s to-dos!"`:
+We’ve added a `title` [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) to our `define`, which returns the string `"Today’s to-dos!"`:

 @sourceref ./3.js
-@highlight 13-15,only
+@highlight 16-18,only

 ### Reading properties in the stache template